-Based on sensors in the laser head, the system can determine when the next pulse during Pulse Pierce should be delivered due to voltage of the sensors.
+Based on sensors in the laser head, the system can determine when the next pulse occurs.
+The Next Pulse will be delivered when the voltage drops below the Next Pulse setting.

 Start Corner Power

 The Start Corner Power allows the user to define a corner for power switching.
 This is defined as a percentage of cut speed.